Peter Tulip's web page

 CV (as of 2023)

-The main purpose of this web page is to provide access to past research papers, related files and stuff that is too niche for the CIS website.
-Here they are in reverse chronological order:
+The main purpose of this web page is to provide access to past research papers, related files and stuff that is too niche for my website at the CIS website.

 RESEARCH AND RELATED WORK